A Multivariate Realized GARCH Model

 \section{Conclusion and Discussion}

 In this paper, we have introduced a novel framework for multivariate GARCH modeling.
-The framework is based on a vector parametrization of correlation matrices, where the $p\times p$ correlation matrix, $C_{t}$, is represented by the $d=p(p-1)/2$ dimensional vector, $\varrho_{t}=g(C_{t})$.
-Our methodological contribution is to propose the dynamic correlation matrix using a model for $\varrho_{t}$.
-In its most general form, the parametrization, $\varrho_{t}=g(C_{t})$, does not impose any restrictions on $C_{t}$, aside from ensuring that $C_{t}$ is positive definite.
-However, in many situations, it will be desirable to impose additional structure on $C_{t}$.
-A key advantage of the proposed model, is that the factor model for $\varrho_{t}$ makes it straightforward to reduce the number of free parameters and latent variables.
-We found that a block correlation structure implies a simple linear factor model, $\varrho_{t}=A\zeta_{t}$, where $A$ is a known matrix.
-The linear structure is not specific to model with block correlation matrices.
-Other choices for $A$ could be entertained, and different $A$-matrices will induce different (parsimonious) structures on $C_{t}$.
-It is also possible to explore data-dependent choices for $A$, as well as non-linear factor structures.
-We leave these generalizations for future research.
+Our key methodological contribution is the dynamic modeling of the conditional correlation matrix $C_{t}\in\mathbb{R}^{n\times n}$ using a vector parametrization, $\gamma_{t}=\gamma(C_{t})$.
+Importantly, this approach facilitates simple linear factor models of the correlation structure, while utilizing realized measures of correlations.
+In its most general form, the model does not impose any restrictions on $C_{t}$, while it is guaranteed to produce a valid positive definite correlation matrix.
+In many situations, it will be desirable to impose additional structure, especially in high-dimensional system, and the factor model for $\gamma_{t}$ serves this purpose by reducing the number of free parameters and latent variables.

+Imposing block correlation structures is one way to reduce the number of free parameters.
+We have shown that a block structure is equivalent to a simple linear factor model, $\gamma_{t}=A\zeta_{t}\in\mathbb{R}^{d}$, where $\zeta_{t}\in\mathbb{R}^{r}$ with $r<d$ and $A$ is a matrix defined by the block structure in $C_{t}$.
+While the block structure is a useful example, the linear factor structure is not specific to block correlation specifications.
+Other choices for $A$ can be entertained, and it will be interesting to explore data-dependent choices for $A$ and non-linear factor models, $\gamma_{t}=\varrho(\zeta_{t})$.
+These are topics we leave for future research.

-The Multivariate Realized GARCH model utilizes realized measures of volatilities and correlations.
-We applied the model to nine assets from three different sectors.
-We estimated different specifications using combination of three correlation structures (equicorrelation, block correlation, and unrestricted) with either static or dynamic correlations.
-The empirical results favor dynamic specifications for $C_{t}$ and strongly prefer the block structure or the unrestricted structure over the equicorrelation structure.
-It is encouraging that the dynamic block correlation specification performs well in-sample and out-of-sample, because this model can be easily scaled to higher dimensions.
+The MRG model can be seen as the natural generalization of \citet{HansenLundeVoev:2014} to higher dimensions, because $\gamma(C)$ is identical to the Fisher transformed correlation when $n=2$, and the Fisher transformation was the transformation used in the bivariate structure proposed in \citet{HansenLundeVoev:2014}.